How to know it’s really the IRS calling or knocking on your door

-If an IRS representative visits you, he or she will always provide two forms of official credentials called a pocket commission and a HSPD-12 card.
+If an IRS representative visits you, they will always provide two official credentials: a pocket commission and an HSPD-12 card.
 HSPD-12 is a government-wide standard for secure and reliable forms of identification for Federal employees and contractors.
 You have the right to see these credentials.

 IRS collection employees may call or come to a home or business unannounced to collect a tax debt.
-They will not demand that you make an immediate payment to a source other than the U.S. Treasury.
+However, they will not demand that you make immediate payment to a source other than the U.S. Treasury.

-The IRS can assign certain cases to private debt collectors but only after giving the taxpayer and his or her representative, if one is appointed, written notice.
+The IRS can assign certain cases to private debt collectors but only after giving the taxpayer and their representative if one is appointed written notice.
 Private collection agencies will not ask for payment on a prepaid debit card or gift card.
 Payment by check should be payable to the U.S. Treasury and sent directly to the IRS, not the private collection agency.

-IRS employees conducting audits may call taxpayers to set up appointments or to discuss items with the taxpayers, but not without having first attempted to notify them by mail.
-After mailing an official notification of an audit, an auditor/tax examiner may call to discuss items pertaining to the audit.
+IRS employees conducting audits may call taxpayers to set up appointments to discuss items with the taxpayers, but not without having first attempted to notify them by mail.
+Then, after mailing an official notification of an audit, an auditor/tax examiner may call to discuss items about the audit.

 IRS criminal investigators may visit a taxpayer’s home or business unannounced while conducting an investigation.
-However, these are federal law enforcement agents and they will not demand any sort of payment.
+However, these are federal law enforcement agents, and they will not demand any payment.

 Beware of Impersonations

-Scams take many shapes and forms, such as phone calls, letters and emails.
-Many IRS impersonators use threats to intimidate and bully people into paying a fabricated tax bill.
+Scams take many shapes and forms, such as phone calls, letters, and emails.
+For example, many IRS impersonators use threats to intimidate and bully people into paying a fabricated tax bill.
 They may even threaten to arrest or deport their would-be victim if the victim doesn’t comply.